Intercrural sex: Ancient history and the Middle Ages

 Intercrural intercourse was a common manifestation of pederasty in ancient Greece; young men were forbidden from having sex with older men in a manner beyond intercrural.
 It has been associated with Eromenos, although its prominence in such a relationship is undetermined and anal sex may have been more common.
 Intercrural sex was not exclusively executed by homosexual men; by the early-AD era, it fell out of practice as sex with women became more encouraged in Greek society.

 Intercrural sex has been depicted on artworks such as vases, where they were called "courting scenes", and was much discussed by writers.
 After the 5th century BC, visual depictions of it were sparse and almost exclusively found on black-figure pottery.
 Zeno of Citium and Aristophanes have been said to reference the act; the latter was the first to document intercrural sex being practiced in a heterosexual capacity.
 Aeschylus' play Myrmidons features the implication of adult men engaging in the act.
 Joan Roughgarden refers to intercrural intercourse as the "gay male missionary position" of Ancient Greece.

 Historical sodomy laws have included intercrural intercourse within their purview.
 In 15th-century Italy, it was a part of sodomy's infamous reputation; in renaissance Venice, capital punishment was considered against the partner initiating intercrural sex.
 Medieval penitentials often highlighted intercrural sex as sinful and gave instructions on ways to repent; early Christianity regarded intercrural intercourse as "more respectable" than anal sex.

-In the Middle Ages, Arabic views considered intercrural sex "reprehensible" although its lesser status led to practitioners avoiding harsh punishments.
+Islamic jurisprudents considered intercrural sex "reprehensible," although its lesser status led to practitioners avoiding harsh punishments.